 There are a lot of ways you can reduce the mess from period sex, or even avoid it entirely.
 First, you can choose to have sex that doesn’t involve the vagina, so you can keep a tampon or menstrual cup in.
 You can have your partner rub your clitoris, you two can mutually masturbate (with you focusing on your clitoris), or you can have anal sex.
 You could also choose another sexual activity that lets you leave your tampon or cup in, like dry-humping.

-For another no-mess option, you can wear a diaphragm or certain brands of menstrual cups for penetrative sex.
+For another no-mess option, you can wear a diaphragm or certain brands of menstrual cups for penetrative sex (check the instructions to see if it's approved for this use).
 If you're simply removing your pad, tampon, or cup for sex, there are still mess-reduction tactic you can take.
 You could have sex in the shower for easy clean-up, or simply lay down a towel on your bed (or, if you’ve got cash to spend, a period sex blanket).
-If you do get blood everywhere, you can treat a period blood stain with cold water and stain remover.
+If you do accidentally stain your sheets, you can treat a period blood stain with cold water and stain remover.

 Are there any benefits to period sex?

 The rumors are true: Period sex can reduce menstrual cramps.
-When you orgasm, your pelvic muscles contract and release.
-Besides that, the same benefits you usually get from sex — orgasm, stress relief, bonding with your partner — also apply during period sex.
-So if and your partner are interested in period sex, why not try it?
+When you orgasm, your pelvic muscles contract and release, which can help alleviate cramping.
+Besides that, the same benefits you usually get from sex — pleasure, stress relief, bonding with your partner — also apply during period sex.
+Plus, period blood provides some all-natural lube.
+If and your partner are interested in period sex, why not try it?
 You might be surprised by how much you enjoy it.